ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 $R(t) = 45\sin(t) + \frac{\pi}{9} \cdot 45\cos(t)$
 $R(t) = 45(\sin(t) + \frac{\pi}{9}\cos(t))$

-Now, we need to calculate the cost of provisioning the extra resource.
-The penalty is the cost of provisioning the resources due to the delay.
-We need to integrate $R(t)$ over the given time periods and then calculate the cost.
+Now, we need to calculate the cost of provisioning the extra resource. <br>
+The penalty is the cost of provisioning the resources due to the delay. <br> We need to integrate $R(t)$ over the given time periods and then calculate the cost.

 **Integrate $R(t)$ over the intervals:**